Lynk & Co 10: Lynk & Co 10 (PHEV, P372, 2025)

-The 10 is the plug-in hybrid version of the Z10.
-It shares the GEA Evo platform with the Geely Galaxy M9.
-The 10 officially launched on July 4, 2025.
+The 10 was originally the name for the plug-in hybrid version of the Z10.
+It shares the GEA Evo architecture with the Geely Galaxy M9.
+The 10 PHEV officially launched on July 4, 2025.

+Design

-The exterior styling follows Lynk & Co's existing The Next Day design language, including the shared daytime running lights and a rear light bar.
-The 10 also has retractable door handles, frameless mirrors, and a roof-mounted LiDAR sensor.
-The LiDAR is standard on all trims of the 10.
+Just like the 10 EV, the exterior styling also follows Lynk & Co's existing The Next Day design language, including the shared daytime running lights and a rear light bar.
+The 10 PHEV also has retractable door handles and frameless mirrors.

 Features

 It uses a Qualcomm Snapdragon 8295 chipset to power the car's infotainment system and it also uses an ADAS suite powered by an Nvidia Drive Thor-U chipset, capable of 700 TOPS.
-It is also equipped with air suspension.
+The 10 range comes standard with a front double-wishbone and rear multi-link independent suspension setup and it is also equipped with CCD continuous variable damping and air suspension.
+LiDAR comes standard on all of the 10's trims.

 Powertrain

-The 10 uses the same NordThor AI Hybrid 2.0 EM-P plug-in hybrid system found in the Geely Galaxy M9.
+The 10 PHEV uses the same NordThor AI Hybrid 2.0 EM-P plug-in hybrid system found in the Geely Galaxy M9.
 This system pairs a 1.5-liter turbocharged inline 4 codenamed BHE15-CFZ with two motors.
 The engine makes 161 hp and has a claimed 46.1% peak thermal efficiency.
 There are two LFP batteries options: a 18.4 kWh pack capable of 100 km of CLTC electric range, and a larger 38.2 kWh pack capable of 192 km.